 Curriculum handbooks are available detailing courses offered in the Junior (Years 9 and 10) and Senior (Years 11, 12 and 13) school.

 At Year 12 all students are required to take five subjects, mainly for Level 2 NCEA but also for other certificates on the National Qualifications Framework.
-An English or Te Reo Maori course is the only compulsory subject.
 High achieving students can study six subjects.
+There are no compulsory subjects.

 At Year 13, students are required to take five subjects, mainly for Level 3 NCEA which provides entry to University.
 There are no compulsory subjects.
 Some students select six subjects.